nagilson/data-structures/README.md

 * Heap
 * Hash Table

-Each class contains considerable documentation, explaining many algorithms, their purpose, and their efficiencies.
+Each class contains considerable documentation, explaining many algorithms, their purpose, and their efficiencies; the library's main function is to provide reference to students who want to thoroughly explore data structures commonly found in computer science courses.

 ## Documentation